How Long Should You Stay in A Hot Tub?

 Stay safe in your hot tub

-Following the above rules of hot tub use will ensure your experience is enjoyable every time.
+Following the above rules of hot tub use will ensure an enjoyable experience every time.
 If you want to use your hot tub for longer than 15-30 minutes, you should certainly consider taking a break between soaks.

 Also read